Description of the

 The Constitution calls for a common defense not offense and state guards (militias) not standing armies.

-To permanently end poverty, inequities and wars, we must thoroughly analyze the problems and work together from a common set of plans.
+To permanently end poverty, inequities and wars, we must thoroughly analyze and correct these problems and their underlying causes and work together from a common set of plans.

 In his book The Sane Society, Erich Fromm, states: